andreass0/IDAICE_Plugin_User_Guide/Setting_up_a_problem.md

 ---
 name: simulation_data
 ---
-Simulation Data
+Simulation Data with its subcomponents Simulation Phase and Warmup Phase and their parameters
 ```

 ### Warm-up Phase

-`The warm-up phase` is an initialization period at the beginning of the simulation.
+`Warm-up phase` is an initialization period at the beginning of the simulation.
 During this time, the building model adjusts its internal conditions – such as wall temperatures, indoor climate, and thermal mass – to reach a realistic thermal balance.
 The results from this phase are not included in the output statistics.
 Its sole purpose is to ensure that the main simulation (Simulation Phase) starts from physically meaningful and stable conditions.

 ### Simulation Phase

-`The simulation phase` is the main calculation period during which all desired results of the building model are collected.
+`Simulation phase` is the main calculation period during which all desired results of the building model are collected.
 This phase covers the predefined analysis period (e.g., one year) and computes operating states, room temperatures, energy consumption, and other relevant indicators.
 Only values determined during the simulation phase are used for analysis, statistics, and reporting.
 Thus, this phase provides the essential basis for evaluating the building and its systems.

 ---